 What fees are associated with withdrawing from a profit-sharing plan with an annuity?

 The fees associated with withdrawing from a profit-sharing plan with an annuity can vary depending on the plan and the annuity you choose.
 Some plans may charge withdrawal fees or surrender charges if you withdraw your funds before a set period.
-It’s essential to review your plan documents and annuity contract to understand any fees associated with your withdrawal.
+Reviewing your plan documents and annuity contract to understand any fees associated with your withdrawal is essential.